Generic Inference on Quantile and Quantile Effect Functions for Discrete Outcomes: Applications to Counterfactual Analysis Using Distribution Regression

-In this section we apply our approach to two data sets, corresponding to two common types of discrete outcomes.
-In both cases we use the distribution regression model and obtain QE as differences between counterfactual distributions.
+In this section we apply our approach to two data sets, corresponding to two common types of discrete outcomes.\footnote{The data and code in \texttt{R} \citep{R18} for the empirical analysis is available at \href{https://github.com/bmelly/discreteQ}{\texttt{https://github.com/bmelly/discreteQ}}.} In both cases we use the distribution regression model and obtain QE as differences between counterfactual distributions.
 For this reason, we first introduce the specific methods and then present both empirical illustrations.